scott-cotton/cli/README.md

 ## Why

-There are lots of cli libraries out there, and I don't like any of them.
+There are lots of cli libraries out there, I've worked with many and I don't like any of them.

 - Go's stdlib `flag` only works reasonably for the most rudimentary things and is quite difficult to get basic things working like being able to